HD60Hz/squad-lab1-store/README.md

 All this will help us on the introduction of Thread next

 #### Thread
-The use of a [Thread](https://docs.python.org/3/library/threading.html) is straight forward : Instantiate one and start it with a target and its arguments.
+The use of a [Thread](https://docs.python.org/3/library/threading.html) is straight forward: Instantiate one and start it with a target and its arguments.
 In our case it is ``push_to_home24``

 ```python
 ...